Hesdin

-Hesdin ([edɛ̃]; Heusdin) is a commune in the Pas-de-Calais department in northern France.
+Hesdin ([edɛ̃]; Heusdin) is a former commune in the Pas-de-Calais department in northern France.
+On 1 January 2025, it was merged into the new commune of Hesdin-la-Forêt.

 Geography

 The N39, from Arras to Montreuil, used to be the main thoroughfare of the town.
 In the 1950s, a circular route was created to help traffic flow.
 A second bypass was built in the 1980s, taking all through traffic well away from the town centre.

 The Canche river flows through the centre of Hesdin.